microsoft/FluidFramework/README.md

 Implementation-wise:

--   Document format may change only in major releases, and SharedTree is commited to backwards compatibility (support for older documents).
+-   Document format may change only in major releases, and SharedTree is committed to backwards compatibility (support for older documents).
 For more information on this commitment, see the notes in [PersistedTypes.ts](./src/PersistedTypes.ts).
 -   APIs are not yet stable, and those beyond what's needed for the MVP (ex: history editing and inspection) are not provided yet.
 Core APIs are not likely to significantly change.
 -   Performance is generally reasonable.
 However, this assessment was made using integration-style performance tests of consuming applications.
-Though it's on the roadmap, there are currently no rigorous performance tests which are isolated to SharedTree.
+Though it's on the road-map, there are currently no rigorous performance tests which are isolated to SharedTree.

 Design wise: